smitmartijn/networkinsight-cookbook/manuscript/ch-5-public-cloud.md

 When using Network Insight on-premises, the recommended deployment looks similar.
 The only change is that the traffic from the Collector to the Platform goes over the connectivity that connects the VMC SDDC towards the on-premises datacenter.
 The connectivity can be a VPN tunnel or an AWS Direct Connect.

-{caption: "VMware Cloud on AWS -- Collector Deployment for vRNI On-Premises", width: 80%}
+{caption: "VMware Cloud on AWS -- Collector Deployment for vRNI On-Premises"}
 ![](images/ch-5/vmc-collector-deployment-onprem.png)

 ### Network Flows